useState

 - We import

-returns an array.
-We destructure the array to access the state value (count
+useState(0).
+This creates a state variable namedcountwith an initial value of 0. useStatereturns an array.
+We destructure the array to access the state value (count) and the setter function (setCount).

 - We call